assetcorp/assetcorp/README.md

 - 🔭 I am currently working on something interesting.
 - 🌱 I am learning so many things.
 - 👯 I am looking to collaborate on solving new challenges.
-- 💬 Ask me about anything.
 - 📫 Reach out to me via: [Linkedin](https://linkedin.com/in/sondelali) | [Twitter](https://twitter.com/sondelali)
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: 🙃

-I have had over 7 years of production experience in software development with a core focus on managing web applications.
-I am a full-stack engineer with much proficiency in NodeJS, React, TypeScript, Angular, Python, MySQL, PostgreSQL, MongoDB, GCP, AWS, Docker, Kubernetes, among others.
+I have 8 years of production experience in software development and much experience managing web applications.
+I am a full-stack engineer with much proficiency in NodeJS, React, TypeScript, Angular, Python, MySQL, PostgreSQL, MongoDB, GCP, AWS, Docker, and Kubernetes, among others.
+I am also very proficient with mobile development in React Native.

-I have held leadership roles in many companies, managing teams of various sizes.
-I can easily collaborate in cross-functional teams with deep knowledge in the design, management, and deployment of software products and services.
-I have excellent traits in technical project management, software product management, and DevOps engineering.
+I have held leadership roles in startup companies, managing teams of various sizes.
+I can easily collaborate in cross-functional teams with deep knowledge of software product design, management, and deployment.
+I have excellent technical project management and DevOps traits.

-When you look around you, this world is not perfect.
-I live to help make things right.
-I am IoT enthusiastic thus, I love working on embedded systems.
-Building software from grounds-up is easily doable for me.
-I look for inspirational ideas and improve upon them.

-I love Mathematics (Calculus, Discreet Maths, Algebra) and Physics (Nuclear Physics, Dynamics, and Electronics).

 I am a problem solver.
 Speed and efficiency are my backbones.
 Coordinating teams is something I love doing, and that love alone is mostly my solution.